Pa. Rep. Kelly faces ethics scrutiny over stock purchase

 The Kellys are hardly alone in facing ethics scrutiny.

-The Associated Press previously reported that Democratic Rep. Tom Malinowski of New Jersey repeatedly failed to disclose trades worth as much as $1 million in medical and tech companies that had a stake in the virus response.
+The Associated Press previously reported that Democratic Rep. Tom Malinowski of New Jersey repeatedly failed to disclose trades worth as much as $1 million in medical and tech companies that had a stake in the coronavirus response.
 On Thursday, the House Ethics Committee revealed Malinowski had been fined for repeatedly failing to report his stock transactions to Congress, as required by law.

-Republican Rep. Jim Hagerdorn also faces an ethics probe over whether taxpayer money allotted to his office was used to contract for services from businesses owned by his staff.
+Republican Rep. Jim Hagedorn also faces an ethics probe over whether taxpayer money allotted to his office was used to contract for services from businesses owned by his staff.
 And Republican Rep. Alex Mooney faces an investigation over whether he used campaign cash to make personal purchases.

 But stock purchases, like those made by Victoria Kelly, have drawn the most attention in recent months.